mpwillson/pcloud/README_playlist.md

   implies **--create-cache**, as the **cache-file** will need to be re-created.

+`--music-types suffix[,suffix] ...`
+: Set recognised music file suffixes, as a comma separated list.
+By default, recognised music files are those with one of the following
+  suffixes: .mp3, .m4a, .flac or .alac.

 `--prefix playlist-prefix`
 : Set the location of the local music files, i.e. the common prefix for music files in m3u playlists.
 It is assumed that the directory